THE TEAM

 Angela B. Cabezas Campa

-Angela is a first year graduate student at the University of Oregon, She obtained her B.A in Communication Disorders and Sciences at the University of Oregon in 2023.
-Her passion in the field of speech pathology is serving bilingual children and their families.
-As well as serving patients with traumatic brain injuries and focusing on post concussion rehabiliation.
+Angela is a second year graduate student at the University of Oregon CDS MS program.
+She obtained a B.A in Communication Disorders and Sciences at UO in 2023.
+Her passion in the field of speech pathology is serving bilingual children and their families, as well as serving the adult population in the medical setting.
 She hopes to bring her experiences and background to the profession and advocate for underserved communities.
 In her free time, she enjoys drawing, listening to music, being outdoors, and spending time with family and friends.

 UNDERGRADUATE & POST-BACC STUDENTS